Franking Machine Price Guide

-Many of these price rises, well above inflation, make getting a franking machine an absolute must for thousands of businesses.
+Many of these price rises, well above inflation, make getting a franking machine an absolute must for thousands of businesses whether small or large.
 This guide to franking machine prices should help you work out the option that will help your company save the most.

 Approved Index has put together a first rate directory of UK suppliers to make comparing franking machine costs as simple and as straightforward as possible.
 Just fill out one simple form to get up to 4 free, no-obligation quotes from leading UK suppliers today.

 Get Quotes for Franking Machines

 Buying a stand-alone franking machine can cost you anything from around £1,000 up to around £22,000.
 Prices will vary depending on the volume of franking the machine can manage per day, and the prices will reach the higher end of the scale if you choose to purchase a heavy-duty version.
 Due to this, many small businesses start off by leasing their first franking machine.
 Many major franking machine manufacturers such as Pitney Bowes and Neopost offer leased franking machine, making them much more accessible to businesses.